Mean-field games of speedy information access with observation costs: Computational example in epidemiology

 \subsection{Acknowledgments}

-Jonathan Tam is supported by the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1).
-Collaboration by Dirk Becherer in this project is supported by German Science Foundation DFG through the Berlin-Oxford IRTG 2544 (project-ID 41020858) ``Stochastic Analysis in Interaction''.
-The authors would also like to thank Nils Lennier Mattiss from HU Berlin for his assistance towards the computational experiments.
+J. Tam is supported by the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1).
+D. Becherer is supported by German Science Foundation DFG - Berlin-Oxford IRTG 2544 "Stochastic Analysis in Interaction" - Project-ID 41020858, and acknowledges funding by DFG - CRC/TRR 388 "Rough Analysis, Stochastic Dynamics and Related Fields" - Project ID 516748464.\\

+The authors would like to thank Nils Mattiss from HU Berlin for his assistance towards the computational experiments, as well as the three anonymous referees for their feedback, which led to a substantial improvement of this paper.
+J. Tam gratefully acknowledges the support of the Department of Economics at the University of Verona, where the majority of the revisions were completed.